canonical/ubuntu-mir/README.md

 TODO-A: - This does not use vendored code
 TODO-B: - This package uses vendored go code tracked in go.mod as shiped in the
-TODO-B:   package, refreshing that code works via `go mod ...`.
+TODO-B:   package, refreshing that code is outlined in debian/README.source
 TODO-C: - This package uses vendored rust code tracked in Cargo.lock as shipped,
-TODO-C:   in the package, refreshing that code works via `cargo update ...`.
+TODO-C:   in the package, refreshing that code is outlined in
+TODO-C:   debian/README.source
 TODO-D: - This package uses vendored code, refreshing that code is outlined
 TODO-D:   in debian/README.source